• Skip to primary navigation

 balls of cookie dough

 Perhaps the trauma of that experience put me off snickerdoodles, or maybe I was just waiting for an exciting enough recipe to come along.
 Because when I saw the cardamom-cinnamon snickerdoodles in Mani Niall's Sweet!, I wished to make them immediately.
 The cardamom lends a grown-up twist to this typically kid-friendly cookie, but there is still enough sugary-vanilla-ness to make these palatable to young'uns.
-Mani says, 'The best snickerdoodles are crisp around the edges with a chewy center,' and these cookies flawlessly hit the mark.
+Mani says, 'The best snickerdoodles are crisp around the edges with a chewy center,' and these cardamom snickerdoodle cookies flawlessly hit the mark.

 cookies on a baking sheet

 At the last minute, I decided to use only cardamom in the spiced sugar, as I wanted to experience its flavor unadulterated.
 We in the U.S. are most familiar with cardamom as the dominant flavor in masala chai, where it is mixed with other spices such as cinnamon and ginger.
 I like to use it as a flavoring in its own right when possible.
-If you prefer, use cinnamon in place of half of the cardamom, or use all cinnamon for a traditional snickerdoodle.

 snickerdoodles next to a gift box